 The Accessibility Statement for Ambrosio's BDSM Site at Evilmonk.org

 Evilmonk.org is not a business or a government agency.
 The ADA and Section 508 do not apply to it.
-However, Accessibility is the right thing to do and my goal is to make this site as inclussive as possible.
+However, Accessibility is a human right and my goal is to make this site as inclussive as possible.

 Measures to support accessibility